AlphaAssay $ test my signal

 if (verdict.verdict !== "fail") throw new Error("validator failed OUR test");

 Paid calls accept your own returns series, equity curve or trade list — a golden specimen file is the canonical request example: what the specimen contains about its signal is exactly what you send about yours.
-Agents pay per call via x402; humans and teams: /start.
+Hosted MCP tools use an api_key; accountless x402 exists only at POST /x402/v1/gauntlet.
+Humans and teams can start here.
 Next: wire it into your agent.